NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 	- Meta classifier learns **prediction patterns of base classifiers that lead to the correct prediction**
 	- Simple classifiers are often used as meta classifiers
 	- each model has different weights
+After this, apply rule model to testing data

 **Example** : we have 3 base models (trained by Decision Tree, SVM,kNN). we trained EACH of them normally using partition (1).
 Another partition (2) is used for meta training, it uses the **prediction results from base classifiers** + **true label from partition (2)**.
 - It uses decision tree or rule induction as meta classifier